I drink water like a camel. Two sips at 9am. Nothing until dinner. Then I wonder why I have a headache.

 FAQ

-Is it worth paying for a water app?
-Maybe.
+Is it worth paying for a water reminder app?
+It depends.
 Free apps either have ads or limited features.
-A $5 one-time purchase is worth it if you’ll use it.
+A one-time purchase like WaterMinder ($4.99) is worth it if you’ll use it daily.
+Avoid subscriptions for something this simple.

-Which app has the best Apple Watch app?
-WaterMinder and WaterDrop both have solid Watch apps.
+Which water reminder app has the best Apple Watch app?
+WaterMinder and WaterDrop both have solid Apple Watch apps that let you log water from your wrist without pulling out your phone.

-Can I use Apple’s built-in Health app?
-You can log water manually, but there’s no reminder feature.
-You need a third-party app.
+Can I use Apple Health to track water intake?
+You can log water manually in Apple Health, but there’s no built-in reminder feature.
+You need a third-party water reminder app that syncs with Health.

 Related reads: